RayAndrade/TheRayCode/Java/ChainOfResponsibility/README.md

 # TheRayCode
+In this example I want to create a system that authorizes a user as administrator or basic user.

+We first thing we need to create are some packages to hold our code.
-We first create the packages **middleware** and **server**.
+Let me create two packages I call **middleware** and **server**.
 These packages will be areas where we will add our code files.
-The first class file I want to create will be an abstract class  file called: **public abstract class Middleware** inside the package **middleware**.
+The first class file I want to create will be an abstract class  file called: **Middleware** inside of the class file **Middleware** we add the following java code:
 Now we add the following code to the file: